jameshanlon/cheese/cheese/pages/privacy-notice.md

     you is accurate.
 If you believe any is incorrect, then please inform us so that we can correct it.

   - **Delete your data**.
-We can delete all personal data that we hold on you.
+You have the right for any or all of your personal data that we hold on you to be deleted.

 In some circumstances you can: